-Our Festival, now in it's 15th year, is run by a small dedicated team of local volunteers in conjunction with Swaledale Outdoor Club and Castle Hill Bookshop.
+Our Festival is run by a Charitable Organisation, Richmond Walking and Book Festival (registered charitable number 1191688), with a small dedicated team of Trustees and other local volunteers, and with the support of the Swaledale Outdoor Club.
 It provides a unique mix of daytime walks and evening talks to both inspire and invigorate you:

-Be inspired: meet celebrated authors, discover new ones and engage in a full programme of evening book events, and the occasional afternoon talk.
+Be inspired: meet celebrated authors, discover new ones and engage in a full programme of morning and evening book events.

-Be invigorated: explore the beautiful Yorkshire Dales in autumn - enjoy daily walks for amblers, ramblers and serious walkers led by friendly guides, keen to share their knowledge and enthusiasm for the Dales.
+Be invigorated: explore the beautiful Northern Dales in autumn - enjoy daily walks for amblers, ramblers and serious walkers led by friendly guides, keen to share their knowledge and enthusiasm for the Dales.

 Easily accessible by road or rail, Richmond is just off the A1 at Scotch Corner and a bus ride from Darlington Railway Station on the East Coast mainline.

 Please note - in the interests of other walkers, wildlife and livestock, dogs are not allowed on any festival walks.

 If you have any questions about the Festival then please contact: firstname.lastname@example.org